astrosat/django-astrosat-users/example/README.md

 This is just a little test project that uses django-astrosat-users.
-Obviously, it also requires django-astrosat-core, which is loaded as a git submodule.
+Obviously, it also requires django-astrosat-core.

 It is there to